Policy & Principles

 - Sets effective environmental limits for the aviation industry to meet, taking the appropriate form – regulation, charges, taxes, etc.

-- Considers and mitigates against the impact of greenhouse gas emissions.
+- Considers and mitigates the impact of greenhouse gas emissions.

 - Develops the economic analysis of aviation, and in particular improves valuation of the net impact – benefits and disbenefits.